YingxuH/DataSciencePosts/docs/LLM_notes.md

 - **Teacher Forcing**: Each token is predicted given the input tokens extracted from the ground truth sequence. **Likely to cause repetition in decoding.**
 - **Curriculum Learning**: Randomly choose to use the ground truth output or the generated output from the previous time step as input for the current time step.

+## Parallelism

+> :question: Directly use the built-in model parallelism might be faster than deepspeed?
+Need further experimentation.

+### DeepSpeed (ZeRO)

+- **Stage 1**:
+- **Stage 2**:
+- **Stage 3**:
+- **Zero Infinity**: It extends Zero-3 to SSD offloading, with the support of NVMe protocol.
+It has more effective communication and bandwidth utilization compared to Zero-3.
+Due to the smart paritioning and tiling algorithm, there is only small amount of communication required for offloading data to SSD.
+This stage reuquires stage-3 to be enabled.

+**Single card improvement**

+- ZeRO-offload is able to reduce memory usage even for single GPU card by offloading to CPU.
+- Improved fragmented memory management.

+**Mutli-node training**

+DeepSpeed will automatically propagate all the related environmental variables to all relevant nodes, you can also specify any other variables that you want DeepSpeed to propagate before running the program.
+However, the detailed python environment and the assets won't be automatically shared.
+Some manual work might need to be done.

+**Parameters**

+There are a wide range of common parameters between huggingface transformers and deepspeed configuration.
+Whenever a value for any parameter has been set in the huggingface config, you can pass `auto` in as the deepspeep config value.

+- `overlap_comm`: whether or not overlap the reduction of the gradients with backward computation.
+- `use_node_local_storage`: set to `true` if save the relevant model states on each local machine instead of performing the gather operation.
+Equivalent to the `save_on_each_node` argument of the huggingface trainer.
+- `allgather_bucket_size` or `reduce_bucket_size`: the number of elements transmitted at a single time during the gather/reduce process. larger bucket size will have faster communication speed but larger memory footprint.
+Affects the memory requirement for the gather/reduce process.

 ## Quantization
 It means a projection from a set of indices to real domains.
 Typically, people save weights in 32-bit for storage and calculate gradients in 16-bit.